datalad-handbook/book/docs/basics/101-133-containersrun.rst

 the analysis you did for the midterm project within a Singularity container.
 We start by registering a container to the dataset.
 For this, we will pull an Image from Singularity hub.
-This Image was made for the handbook, and it contains the relevant Python setup for the analysis.
-Its recipe lives in the handbook's `resources repository <https://github.com/datalad-handbook/resources>`_.
+This Image was made for the online-handbook, and it contains the relevant Python setup for the analysis.
+Its recipe lives in the online-handbook's `resources repository <https://github.com/datalad-handbook/resources>`_.
 If you're curious how to create a Singularity Image, the hidden section below has some pointers: